-Parishes and other employers of full-time active clergy members are expected to continue the clergy member's salary and benefits during any period of disability that does not exceed one year.
-At no additional cost to the parish or employer, The Church Pension Fund provides a subsidy of up to 70% of the clergy member's total compensation, capped at \$1,000 per week for a maximum period of 52 weeks, to the parish/employer while the clergyperson recovers.
-This subsidy becomes available after 30 consecutive days of total or partial disability, except for childbirth.
-In the case of childbirth, the subsidy is immediately available without a 30-day wait period, but the subsidy is limited to twelve (12) weeks.
+Parishes and other employers of full-time active clergy members are expected to continue the clergy member's salary and benefits during any period of disability that does not exceed one year at no additional cost to the parish or employer.
+The Church Pension Fund provides a subsidy of up to 70% of the clergy member's total compensation, capped at \$1,000 per week for a maximum period of 26 weeks, to the parish/employer while the clergy member recovers.
+This subsidy becomes available after 14 days (the "elimination period") due to injury or sickness.
+This elimination period is waived for maternity.
+The maternity benefit ends twelve (12) weeks from the date of delivery.